 Informal learning is nothing new, but it is of growing importance in the modern, digitally connected workplace.
 Making sense of information, both personally and in networks, is becoming a key part of work.
 Teams and organizations that can share information faster and make better sense of it are more productive.
 Social learning is about getting things done in networks.
 More attention must be paid to how we can support and encourage informal learning in the workplace.
 A “workscape” focus is broader than the traditional training and development approach.

-Network learning is an individual, disciplined process by which we make sense of information, observations and ideas.
+Personal knowledge mastery (PKM) is an individual, disciplined process by which we make sense of information, observations and ideas.
 In the past, self-directed learning may have involved keeping a journal, writing letters or having conversations.
 These are still valid, but with digital media we can add context by categorizing, commenting on, or even remixing information.
 We can also store information for easy retrieval as we need it.

-Network learning, at the individual level, includes:
+PKM, at the individual level, includes:

 Personal directed learning – how individuals can use social media for their own (self-directed) personal or professional learning; and